 Figure 10.
 MDS application implemented using Twister4Azure.
-20 iterations.
-51200 data points (~5GB).
+20 iterations, 51200 data points (~5GB)

 We implemented the Multi-Dimensional Scaling application for Twister4Azure using Map-AllGather primitive and MapReduce-MergeBroadcast with optimized broadcasting.
 Twister4Azure optimized broadcast version is an improvement over vanilla MapReduce since it uses an optimized tree-based algorithm to perform TCP broadcasts of in-memory data.
 Figure 10 shows the MDS strong scaling performance results comparing the Twister4Azure Map-AllGather based implementation with the MapReduce-MergeBroadcast implementation.
 This test case scales a 51200*51200 matrix into a 51200*3 matrix.
-The test is performed on Windows Azure cloud using Azure extra-large instances [table 1].
+The test is performed on Windows Azure cloud using Azure extra-large instances [Table 1].
 The number of map tasks per computation is equal to the number of total cores of the computation.
 The Map-AllGather-based implementation improves the performance of Twister4Azure MDS over MapReduce with optimized broadcast by 13%, up to 42% for the current test cases.

 H-Collectives MDS-AllGather